commaweed/random-js/README.md

 ### object creation in ES6+

 * classes - they are basically syntactic sugar and mostly work the same as in javascript
+	* methods will automatically be assigned to the prototype of the object they are added to
 * supports inheritance; can only extend one class; super must be first line in constructor
 * constructor is called constructor
 * instanceof operator exists and can be used with DOM elements as well